 With regard to the timing of our audit, here is some general information.
-Our final fieldwork is scheduled for late October or early November to best coincide with your readiness and report deadlines.
-After fieldwork, we wrap up our audit procedures at our office and review drafts of your report as prepared by your staff.
-Final copies of your report and other communications are issued after approval by your staff.
-This is typically in December or early January, but may vary depending on a number of factors.
+Our final financial fieldwork is scheduled during the fall to best coincide with your readiness and report deadlines.
+After fieldwork, we wrap up our financial audit procedures at our office and review drafts of your report as prepared by your staff.
+Final copies of our report and other communications are issued after approval by your staff.
+This is typically 6-12 weeks after final fieldwork, but may vary depending on a number of factors.